Reports to: Manager, International Accounting

 - Review journal entries applied to grant funds for allowable, reasonable, and compliant expenses and ensure proper expense coding.
 Collaborate with internal team members when expenses need to be confirmed or corrected.

-- Maintain grant fiscal records and database.
+- In collaboration with Sr. Grants Accountant, maintain grant fiscal records and database.

 - Individual contributor with no subordinates.